CasualCoder91/N_Body/docs/NBodySimulation/Initialization.rst

     \sigma_r^2 = \frac{1}{\rho}\int_{r}^{\infty}\rho \frac{\partial \Phi}{\partial r}\textup{dr}

 However, :math:`\Phi` is the composite potential consisting of bulge, disc and halo and therefore not spherically symmetric.
 As suggested in :cite:`Hernquist_1993`, contribution by the disc to the bulge dispersion may be accounted for by spherically averaging the disc potential.
-This is achieved by expressing cylinder in spherical coordinates and integrating over the relevant angle
+This is achieved by expressing the cylinder in spherical coordinates and integrating over the relevant angle

 .. math::
     \sigma_{r,disk}^2 = \frac{1}{\rho}\int_{r}^{\infty}
     \frac{\rho }{2\pi}  \int_0^{2\pi} \frac{\partial \Phi\left ( r\sin(\theta ),r\cos(\theta ) \right )}{\partial r} \textup{d}\theta \textup{dr} \\

-As neither of these integrals have a analytical solution, this calculation is computationally intensive.
+As neither of these integrals have an analytical solution, this calculation is computationally intensive.
 Therefore a lookup table has been implemented in which discrete :math:`r` and corresponding bulge dispersion are stored.

 .. figure:: Images/velocity_dispersion_bulge.*